protocol/launchpad/docs/ipld/distributed-data-structures.md

 # Distributed Data Structures

-### Distributed Data Structures

-#### Beyond File Data
+## Beyond File Data

 It's easy to think primarily in terms of files, (particularly when "file" is in the IPFS acronym!), but content addressed data is so much more powerful than just a mechanism for addressing plain files.
 File data in IPFS, using DAG-PB and UnixFS has fixed layouts, a limited Data Model, and room for a few pieces of additional properties to represent directory structures and basic file metadata.

-If files were enough for data storage, we would not need databases with sophsticated data models and capabilities to organise and address sets and subsets of arbitrary data types.
+If files were enough for data storage, we would not need databases with sophsticated data models and capabilities to organize and address sets and subsets of arbitrary data types.
 But we obviously do need these tools to expand the possibilities in application development.
 In web3 application development, we need our databases to be distributed, robust and scalable.
 The IPLD Data Model and the suite of IPLD tooling and libraries are intended to meet this challenge.

-#### Persistent and Immutable
+## Persistent and Immutable

 **Persistent and immutable data structures are not new.** Functional Programming leans heavily on these concepts and research has been going on into these data structures for a very long time.
 Standard libraries for Scala, Clojure, Haskell, etc. are full of data structures that translate (almost) directly to the distributed, content-addressed world.

-The HAMT algorithm used for UnixFS filesystem sharding, as mentioned in the IPLD & IPFS section, is an excellent example of such an algorithm and you'll find variations of this algorithm in the various "collections" implementations in many languages.
+The HAMT algorithm used for UnixFS filesystem sharding, as mentioned in the [IPLD & IPFS](ipfs.md) section, is an excellent example of such an algorithm and you'll find variations of this algorithm in the various "collections" implementations in many languages.

 Selecting algorithms for building, traversing and mutating content addressed data structures require careful consideration of the trade-offs.
 Algorithms that are efficient in memory-space, often don't translate well to a world where we need to deal with network latency.